Brock Purdy: 2022

-In Week 13, in the first quarter against the Miami Dolphins, Garoppolo suffered a foot injury, causing the 49ers to call upon Purdy once again.
-Purdy performed efficiently, and finished the game completing 25-of-37 passes for 210 yards, two touchdowns—one to running back Christian McCaffrey and one to fullback Kyle Juszczyk—and an interception during a 33–17 victory.
+During a Week 13 33–17 victory over the Miami Dolphins, Garoppolo suffered a foot injury in the first quarter, causing the 49ers to call upon Purdy once again.
+Purdy performed efficiently, and finished the game completing 25-of-37 passes for 210 yards, two touchdowns—one to running back Christian McCaffrey and one to fullback Kyle Juszczyk—and an interception.
 Purdy became the first 'Mr. Irrelevant' to throw a touchdown pass in a regular season game.
 (Note: Seven quarterbacks have been 'Mr. Irrelevant'.)
 Following Garoppolo's injury, Purdy was named the 49ers' starting quarterback for the remainder of the 2022 season.
 On December 11, Purdy became the only quarterback in his first career start to beat a team led by Tom Brady, when the 49ers defeated the Tampa Bay Buccaneers 35–7.
 Purdy finished the game with 185 passing yards and two passing touchdowns to go along with a two-yard rushing touchdown.
 After the game, the 49ers sent out a tweet dubbing Purdy "Mr. Relevant."
 In the next game against the Seahawks, Purdy had 17-for-26 passing with 217 yards and two touchdowns, both to George Kittle, during the 21–13 victory as the 49ers clinched the NFC West.
 Purdy became the second player in NFL history, after Aaron Rodgers, to record a cumulative total quarterback rating of 115 or greater in his first two starts.

-During a Week 16 37–20 victory over the Washington Commanders, Purdy had 234 passing yards, two touchdowns, and an interception.
+During Week 16 37–20 against the Washington Commanders, Purdy had 234 passing yards, two touchdowns, and an interception in the 37–20 victory.
 In the next game against the Las Vegas Raiders, he threw for 284 yards, two touchdowns, and an interception during the 37–34 overtime road victory.
 On January 12, 2023, the NFL named Purdy as the National Football Conference (NFC)'s Rookie of the Month for December and January.
 Purdy finished the regular season throwing for 1,374 yards for 13 touchdowns and four interceptions, winning all five of his starts and leading the 49ers to the second seed in the playoffs.
 Purdy's passer rating of 119.4 through his five starts is the highest for a quarterback in his first five starts since Kurt Warner in 1999.
 He was named to the PFWA All-Rookie Team.